KevinWang94/KevinWang94.github.io/_posts/2016-06-13-SovietSatellites5.md

 After lunch we bid farewell to our guides.
 I don't often travel with guides, but my experience in Tajikistan showed me how much of a difference they can make.
-Of the three countires so far, Aaron and I efinitely liked Tajikistan the most, and I think that is in large part to the interesting conversations we had with our local guides.
+Of the three countires so far, Aaron and I definitely liked Tajikistan the most, and I think that is in large part to the interesting conversations we had with our local guides.
 I would not hesitate to recommend [Faridun](https://www.facebook.com/profile.php?id=100003203084678),